-- Providing a low-impact workout that poses less injury risks, as your feet never leave the pedals.
+- Providing a low-impact workout that poses fewer injury risks, as your feet never leave the pedals.
 As a result, there is very little chance of knee, hip and back injuries, which is especially important for novice athletes, individuals with pre-existing injuries and those carrying excess weight.

-- As briefly mentioned above, movable upper body handles/poles of elliptical trainers allow exercising both upper and lower body at the same time.
+- As briefly mentioned above, the movable upper body handles/poles of elliptical trainers allow exercising both upper and lower body at the same time.

-- As elliptical machines allow for adjusting resistance levels thus forcing users to push the pedals and move the handlebars utilising more power, elliptical training becomes an excellent resistance workout.
+- As elliptical machines allow for adjusting resistance levels thus forcing users to push the pedals and move the handlebars utilizing more power, elliptical training becomes an excellent resistance workout.
 This, among other benefits, has profound effects on the musculoskeletal system.
 On the contrary, running on a treadmill does not provide resistance exercise.

-- Elliptical machines require much less maintenance compared to treadmills, which you will inevitable have to service periodically.
+- Elliptical machines require much less maintenance compared to treadmills, which you will inevitably have to service periodically.
 These extra costs are often overlooked when purchasing home exercise equipment – of course, if you’re training at a gym, this point is irrelevant.

 The main disadvantage of elliptical machines is how bulky they usually are compared to treadmills.
 In addition, elliptical machines are usually more expensive – although, as we’ve mentioned before, treadmills require more regular servicing, which evens the price out more or less.back to menu ↑

 Which one burns more calories?